Yoann-TYT/sfindocker/README.md

 ## Feel free to contribute 🚀

-You can adapt php81RC6 for you needs.
+You can adapt php81RC6 to your needs.

 ## Disclaimer